marcosmolla/complexNet/README.md

 <figcaption>The schematic depicts how a new individual joins the population (as one other individual has been removed).
 In this case it shares a link with its parent and will connect to the parent's neighbours with probability $p_n$, and to any other individual with probability $p_r$.</figcaption>

 ## Usage
+To generate a complex network, use the `make_bnr()` function.
+You need to set the number of individuals in t
 ```r
 # Load library
 library(complexNet)